 Research by IDC estimates that salespeople spend 7 hours or more per week — nearly one whole day — searching for information to prepare for sales calls.
 Despite this time spent, IDC also found that one in three sales are estimated to be lost as a result of poor sales preparation.

 Companies can address this challenge by making it easier for sales reps to always have instant access to the information they need.
-Online video platforms like Panopto allows reps to search inside an “Enterprise YouTube” of sales readiness videos for any word spoken or displayed within any video so that your reps can find just the right piece of information on your product, company, and industry to present to a prospect.
+Online video platforms like Panopto allows reps to search inside a secure video library of sales readiness videos for any word spoken or displayed within any video so that your reps can find just the right piece of information on your product, company, and industry to present to a prospect.

 Onboarding new sales representatives can be costly, especially when training is performed in instructor-led classroom settings.
 The productivity loss from pulling sales managers away from sales activities to perform training must be considered in addition to the tangible costs of travel, lodging, and logistics.